AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 FROM
     bens.dim_products
 ;

--- 2. What is the stock value of each category?
--- Provides insight into the financial value of inventory per category for better budgeting and investment decisions.

-SELECT
-    category, ROUND(SUM(price * stock), 2) AS StockValue
-FROM
-    bens.dim_products
-GROUP BY category
-ORDER BY StockValue DESC;

 -- 3. Predict stock depletion based on average daily sales?
 -- Allows planning for restocking to prevent shortages and ensure continuous product availability.